 (This messenger seems a little suspicious.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

-- I enjoyed the rather unpleasant devil character in the early 16th century painting of a scene from the legend of St. Cosmas and St. Damian (see photo above – number 55 in the guide booklet).
+- I enjoyed the rather unpleasant devil character in the early 16th century painting of a scene from the legend of St. Cosmas and St. Damian (see photo above – number 15 in Room 1 in the guide booklet)

-- Not sure if it was deliberate, but the painting of the Adoration of the Magi from around 1500 (number 12?) has Joseph (or perhaps the innkeeper?) at the back looking slightly miffed at the lack of attention.
+- Not sure if it was deliberate, but the painting of the Adoration of the Magi from around 1500 (number 29 in Room 1) has Joseph (or perhaps the innkeeper?) at the back looking slightly miffed at the lack of attention

-- The painting of the martyrdom of St. Erasmus from around 1500 (number 81) doesn’t hold back in its depiction of how that martyrdom came to be (grotesque torture instrument included).
-No spoilers, but Erasmus is kind of the patron saint of abdominal pain.
+- The painting of the martyrdom of St. Erasmus from around 1500 (number 6 in Room 2) doesn’t hold back in its depiction of how that martyrdom came to be (grotesque torture instrument included).
+No spoilers, but Erasmus is kind of the patron saint of abdominal pain

-- My wife says it’s not an anachronism, but the painting of St.Ambrose from 1498 (immediately on your right in room two) shows him wearing a pair of glasses.
+- My wife says it’s not an anachronism, but the painting of St.Ambrose from 1498 (number 4 in Room 2) shows him wearing a pair of glasses

 Tickets & visitor tips

-A ticket to Lower Belvedere includes entry to the stables and medieval collection.
+Any ticket from or for Lower Belvedere includes entry to the stables and medieval collection.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

 Vienna has other medieval gems outside of Belvedere’s collections, of course.
-Consider, for example, a visit to the Schottenstift museum, home to the Schottenaltar panel paintings.
+Consider, for example:

 See the directions for Belvedere article.
-You access the Prunkstall from the end of the west wing of Lower Belvedere palace.
+You access the Prunkstall from the end of the west wing of Lower Belvedere.
+Just follow the signs once inside the palace.

 Address: Rennweg 6, 1030 Vienna